 Brocchi’s Cluster (Al Sufi’s Cluster, Collinder 399)

-The Italian astronomer Giovanni Batista Hodierna independently discovered the cluster in the 17th century, and Brocchi, who was an amateur astronomer and chart maker, created a map of the cluster for use in calibrating photometers.
-The Swedish astronomer Per Collinder included it in his catalogue of open clusters in 1931.
+The Italian astronomer Giovanni Batista Hodierna independently discovered the group in the 17th century.
+The name Brocchi’s Cluster comes from Dalmero Francis Brocchi, an Italian-American amateur astronomer and chart maker who created a map of the group for use in calibrating photometers.
+The Swedish astronomer Per Collinder included the group in his catalogue of open clusters as Collinder 399 in 1931.